venkatra/snowflake-inspector/README.md

 # Visualizing Snowflake usage

-Snowflake is a data warehouse built for the cloud, it offers an unique solution of having a multi compute cluster over a shared storage layer, managed by a centeralized metadata store.
+Snowflake is a data warehouse built for the cloud, it offers an unique solution of having a multi compute cluster over a shared storage layer, managed by a centralized metadata store.
 It offers a unlimited virtually elastic compute cluster instances called warehouses operating on top of a virtually unlimited storage.

 ![](./images/snowflake_architecture.jpg)